Blake-Madden/i18n-check/README.md

     - Strings inside of debug functions
     - Formulas
     - Code (used for code generators)
-    - Strings that contain URLs or email addresses.
+    - Strings that contain URLs or email addresses
 - Strings not available for translation that possibly should be.
 - Strings that contain extended ASCII characters that are not encoded.
   ("Danke schön" instead of "Danke sch\U000000F6n".)<br />